 Note: The Arabic word, hiya being in feminine gender refers to the Night of Power and the revealing process continued until the dawn.

-[44:3] Indeed, we revealed it (Quran) in the blessed night (laylatin mubaarakatin), indeed, we are warning.
+[44:3] Indeed, we revealed it (Quran) in a blessed night (laylatin mubaarakatin), indeed, we are warning.

-Note: The Arabic phrase, laylatin mubaarakatin refers to the night the Quran is revealed, is another attribute of the Night of Power while Ha.Meem. and the clear scripture is an oath of God.
+Note: The Arabic phrase, laylatin mubaarakatin refers to the night the Quran is revealed, is another attribute of a Night of the Power while Ha.Meem. and the clear scripture is an oath of God.
 Here is the reference why the month of Ramadan is called the blessed month but to call it a sacred month is ignorance, and violation of the sacred months as specified in the Quran (9:36).

 [44:4] In it (feehaa), every matter of wisdom is clarified.

 Note: God has confirmed that the Quran has built-in infinite wisdom (36:2), and just to know the meaning of the Arabic text may not be enough to comprehend the actual message in many verses without reflecting to the wisdom hidden in the text.

 It is a well-known story that when Adam and Eve were duped by the Satan, they transgressed God’s order.
 Afterwards, Adam and Eve deeply repented to God and earnestly asked His forgiveness for their sins (7:23).
 Then God gave them specific “words,” and sent them down to the earth to give them a chance to be redeemed for their sins.
 They used those words and God redeemed them (2:37):

 [7:23] They said, “Our Lord, we have wronged our souls, and unless You forgive us and have mercy on us, we will be losers.”

-[2:37] Then, Adam received from his Lord words, so He redeemed him.
-Indeed, He is the Redeemer, Most Merciful.
+[2:37] Then, Adam received words from his Lord, so He redeemed him.
+Indeed, He is the Redeemer, the Merciful.